APA Abstract (2020) | Formatting, Length, and Keywords

 Follow these five steps to format your abstract in APA Style:

-- Insert a running head and page number.
+- Insert a running head (for a professional paper—not needed for a student paper) and page number.

 - Write “Abstract” (bold and centered) at the top of the page.